rajivharlalka/gsoc23-postgres/Final_Report.md

 ### Documentation on the features added

-I significantly enhanced the project during GSoC by crafting comprehensive updated documentation.
+Enhanced the project during GSoC by crafting comprehensive updated documentation.
 This empowers users to easily understand and utilize the software's features, fostering accessibility and accelerating its adoption within the community.

 # Contributions